betheden/hebrew-grammar/content/person_second.rst

 Form
 ----

-When a word is in the second person, it can be recognized by a variety of changes to the form.
-These changes differ greatly from each other and are hard to sum up in a simple, helpful way.
-The paradigm below shows a sample of the kinds of changes that signal a second person.
+In Biblical Hebrew, a term marked for second person can be recognized by a variety of changes to the form.
+These changes differ greatly from each other, so it is difficult to sum them up in a simple, helpful way.
+The paradigm below shows a sample of the kinds of changes that signal a second person form.

 Paradigm
 ~~~~~~~~